Characterizing simulation relations through control architectures in abstraction-based control: Conclusion

-Our future research will focus on two main directions.
-First, while we have illustrated our approach using five key relations relevant for the design of smart abstractions, we aim to develop a systematic procedure to identify the interface characterizing any refined notion of the alternating simulation relation.
-Second, we aim to extend our current framework, which focuses on state-feedback control of simple systems, to \emph{output feedback} control of systems with output maps.
-Various types of relations for such systems are well-established in the literature~\cite{majumdar2020abstraction,apaza2020symbolic,schmuck2014asynchronous,coppola2022data}.
-We plan to classify and characterize these relations in terms of their associated plug-and-play control architecture.
+Our future research will focus on three main directions.
+First, while we have illustrated our approach using five key relations relevant for the design of smart abstractions, we plan to develop a systematic procedure to identify the interface characterizing any refined notion of the alternating simulation relation.
+Second, while the objective of this work is to highlight the benefits of simpler or more structured control architectures enabled by conservative simulation relations refining $\ASR$, we aim to investigate which classes of systems allow these relations to be practically constructed.
+Section~\ref{sec:Constructions} provides a first step in this direction by showing that relations such as \(\ASR\), \(\MCR\), and \(\ASRB\) can be built for arbitrary systems, whereas \(\ASRBB\) additionally requires incremental stabilizability.
+Third, we aim to extend our current framework, which focuses on state-feedback control of simple systems, to \emph{output feedback} control of systems with output maps.
+Various types of relations for such systems are well-established in the literature~\citep{majumdar2020abstraction,apaza2020symbolic,schmuck2014asynchronous,coppola2022data}, and we plan to classify and characterize them in terms of their associated control architectures.

 \begin{ack} JC is a FRIA Research Fellow.
 RJ is a FNRS honorary Research Associate.
-This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme under grant agreement No 864017 - L2C. \end{ack}
+This project has received funding from the European Research Council (ERC) under the \emph{European Union's Horizon 2020 research and innovation programme} under grant agreement No 864017 - L2C, from the Horizon Europe programme under grant agreement No101177842 - Unimaas, and from the ARC (French Community of Belgium)-SIDDARTA. \end{ack}